-Founder of TOVO International & regular Player Development Project Contributor, Todd Beane discusses whether the Coerver Coaching model is in fact flawed.
+Founder of TOVO Institute & regular Player Development Project Contributor, Todd Beane discusses whether the Coerver Coaching model is in fact flawed.
 In this challenging post, Todd questions the value of skill acquisition in isolation versus the benefits of game-based learning in the dynamic environment of football by asking ‘did Wiel Coerver get it right?’

 This blog may upset a lot of people in soccer.

 Having said that, this article may also resonate with some of you soccer coaches out there that somewhere deep in your gut feel what I am about to suggest.

 Believe me when I say that I respect what Wiel, Alfred and Charlie put into the market 30 years ago.
 They have had a profound impact on so many players and coaches who still today can repeat the isolated moves attributed to great players.
 The “Cruyff Turn,” named after my own father in law, is still performed worldwide.
 And perhaps that is a good thing.

 Johan Cruyff had not practiced that move.
 He perceived the variables at a given moment, saw the defender poised in assumption, and then decided to make the move that would form part of the Coerver curriculum.
 The move was born in real time, against a real defender and the match in flow.
 It was not a “move”; it was a solution.

 The Coerver conceptual framework is logical.
 It is based upon a deconstructionist model of education that travels well beyond the field and into the classroom.
 In many ways it is the base of why we have dissected material into subjects and subjects into chapters and so on.
 It is also why schools drill the way they do, test the way they do, operate the way they do and too often fail the way they do.

 This deconstructionist model works for teachers and coaches trying to manage the complexity of educating children.
 Unfortunately, it does not work as well for the learner.

 Life is not the sum of its parts.
 It is much more.